-Author Christopher Swann, who serves as English Department chair at Holy Innocents’ Episcopal School in Atlanta, wants readers of his debut novel Shadow of the Lions to ask themselves that question as they follow main character Matthias Glass.
+Author Christopher Swann, who serves as English Department chair at Holy Innocents’ Episcopal School in Atlanta, wants readers of his debut novel Shadow of the Lions (out August 1) to ask themselves that question as they follow main character Matthias Glass.
 In Shadow of the Lions, high school is the prestigious boys’ boarding school of Blackburne, where Matthias’s roommate and best friend Fritz disappeared nine years ago.
 Fritz ran off into the woods after an argument with Matthias and was never seen or heard from again.

 A failed novelist and party boy, Matthias is in need of a fresh start and a paycheck.
 He accepts a job as an English teacher at Blackburne, but once back on campus Matthias begins to see a darker side of the school—and can’t help but try and uncover what happened to Fritz.

 We talked to Christopher Swann about how Donna Tartt’s The Secret History set the bar for blending thriller and literary fiction, his own boarding school experience and what he and Matthias have in common.